NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 ---

-## Reference CID2012: Your NHS login may have been disabled

-Every time you log in to a website or app using your NHS login, we check your NHS number.
-This allows us to connect you to your information securely.

-If reference CID2012 is shown, this can mean your information has errors or it is being used by someone else.
-If this happens to you, your NHS login will be disabled.

-[Contact us](/contact?error=CID2012 'Contact us') so we can try to fix the problem.
-You will need to tell us the email address you use for your NHS login.

----

 ## Reference CID2014: You cannot use your NHS login

 There is a problem that we are looking at.
 You will not be able to use your NHS login until we have fixed the problem.
 This is to keep your health information secure.